-Xfinity Internet Priced at
+Xfinity Internet plans starting at

 For 12 months with 1-year term contract.
 Taxes and equipment not included.
 Includes $10/mo. automatic payments and paperless billing discount.CALL NOW

 Curious about the blinking lights on your Xfinity box, especially the one that is tagged as “US/DS”?
 Is the blinking getting too uncontrollable and inconsistent?
 Is your internet connection going in and out because of it?
 Well, it isn’t something that should be ignored and we will explore that in this blog.
-Learn how to fix the blinking US/DS light on Xfinity box below.
+Learn how to fix the blinking US/DS light on the Xfinity box below.